For more information and preferences, visit Privacy & Cookies Policy.

 Prior to his current role, David was Managing Director for the Eastern region for five years, leading a team of Relationship Directors across eight locations focusing on various industry sectors from manufacturing and technology to restaurants, law firms and agribusiness.

-As Co-Head of International, David leads the origination teams responsible for supporting global corporates based across the UK and Africa as well as our Corporate Banking businesses across Europe.
+As Co-Head of International, David leads the origination teams responsible for supporting global corporates based across the UK as well as our Corporate Banking businesses across Europe.

 Eoin O’Driscoll was appointed as a Non-Executive Director of Barclays Bank Ireland PLC in December 2014.
 He is currently the Chairman of the Tyndall National Institute.
 Eoin is a Governor of the Irish Times Trust, a member of the Board of Directors of the Irish Times Ltd and the Cork University Foundation and serves as a member of the National Executive Council of IBEC.